-It's possible to configure JSCAPE MFT Server so that the files your users and other client applications upload to your server are automatically streamed to a cloud storage service.
+It's possible to configure JSCAPE MFT Server so that the files your users and other client applications upload to your server are automatically streamed to an Azure File Share/Cloud Storage Service.
 If you think that's something you can use, read on.

 What we want to do